If you write a cheque that exceeds the money in your bank account, you may get hit by the dreaded NSF fee after it

 It’s not just bounced or bad cheques that attract non-sufficient fund (NSF) fees.
 Pre-authorized debits and electronic bill payments that result in an overdrawn account result in non-sufficient funds, and the penalty is an NSF fee and a whole lot of grief.

 This article covers how NSF fees work in Canada, how to avoid or waive them, and whether NSF fees affect your credit score.

 What is a Non-Sufficient Fund Fee?

 When a cheque cannot be cleared because of insufficient funds in the writer’s bank account, the bank refers to the cheque as a bounced, dishonoured, or bad cheque.

-Instead of making the payment, the transaction is declined and the bank tags on an NSF fee that is typically from $45 to $48 in Canada.
-If the issuer of the check has overdraft protection, the payment goes through and they are charged overdraft fees instead.
+Instead of making the payment, the transaction is declined, and the bank tags on an NSF fee that is typically from $45 to $48 in Canada.
+If the check issuer has overdraft protection, the payment goes through, and they are charged overdraft fees instead.

-If your chequing account is overdrawn and you have other linked accounts (e.g. savings or line of credit), your bank may fund the withdrawal from these accounts in order to avoid dishonouring the cheque and incurring an NSF fee.
+If your chequing account is overdrawn and you have other linked accounts (e.g. savings or line of credit), your bank may fund the withdrawal from these accounts to avoid dishonouring the cheque and incurring an NSF fee.

 An overdraft transfer fee may be charged for this service.